rams3sh/Aaia/README.md

 ## **Why the name "Aaia" ?**

-Aaia in [Tamil](https://en.wikipedia.org/wiki/Tamil_language) means grandmother.
-Aaia knows everything about the family.
+Aaia in [Tamil](https://en.wikipedia.org/wiki/Tamil_language) means grandma.
+In general, Aaia knows everything about the family.
 She can easily connect who is related to whom; and how ;and give you the connection within a split second.
 She is a living graph database. :P

 Since "Aaia" (this tool) also does more or less the same, hence the name.